Stochastic Modeling and Simulation of Viral Evolution: Simulation Experiments

-then this is a phenotypic version of the mutational meltdown extinction criterion, since $r_{\!*}$ is the phenotypic analogue of \emph{absolute growth rate} of the population at time $n$ and $c=(1-d)$, the probability of occurrence of a neutral fitness effect per individual particle, is the phenotypic analogue of the \emph{mean viability}.
+then this is an exact phenotypic analogue of the mutational meltdown extinction criterion.
+Indeed, $r_{\!*}$ is the phenotypic analogue of \emph{absolute growth rate} of the population at time $n$ and $c=(1-d)$, the probability of occurrence of a neutral fitness effect per individual particle, is the phenotypic analogue of the \emph{mean viability} (compare with the equations in~\cite{LBBG93,LG90}).